adrianlua03/ENG1003_w1_Group10/README.md

 Except for pilots, ATCs have to arrange flights around and in the airport too.
 As a result, path-planning is really important to the aviation industry since it can ensure our safety and reduce flight costs."

-Except for pilots, ATCs have to arrange flights around the airport